jfroelich/rss-reader/docs/ops/update-feed.md

-The `update_feed` operation creates or updates a feed in the database, and broadcasts a *feed-updated* type message to the channel when finished.
+The `write_feed` operation creates or updates a feed in the database, and broadcasts a *feed-updated* type message to the channel when finished.
 Other than the situation where an options flag is true, this inserts the feed object *as-is*.
 The input feed object is never modified.

 ### Context params
 All context properties are required.